buildpacks/rfcs/text/0000-best-practices-and-guidelines.md

 - A consistent naming scheme for `buildpacks`, `stack` IDs
 - A consistent way to "configure" `buildpacks` like specifying environment variables through a project descriptor.
+- A consistent format for `Bill-of-materials` metadata section to allow consistent rendering and parsing and easy integration with third-party dependency scanning tools.

 ## Transfer of knowledge and best pratices accrued over time by experienced users to newer users